Bitcoin-ABC/bitcoin-abc/doc/standards/bip21-ecash-additions.md

 Additional outputs will be sent at the `nth` output index, where `n` is the order of appearance of the `addr` param.

+7. eCash supports simple token sends

+-   bip21 token send txs are limited to one recipient and one specified token qty recipient output
+-   Token output value is dust (546 satoshis)
+-   Any token type is supported.
+Support for some token types may be constrained by the implementing wallet (i.e. there are different tx construction rules for ALP vs SLP tokens, but both have tokenIds)
+-   `token_id` param, a valid token id.
+-   `token_decimalized_qty` param, decimalized qty to be sent
+-   A bip21 string with `token_id` can only be parsed as a token send tx
+-   A bip21 string with `token_id` is invalid if `token_decimalized_qty` is not specified
+-   A bip21 string with `token_id` is invalid if any param apart from `token_decimalized_qty` is specified.

+It is up to the implementing wallet to properly handle and convert `token_decimalized_qty`.
+A bip21 string is invalid if `token_decimalized_qty` specifies a decimal amount not supported by the specified `token_id`.
+This must be handled by the implementing wallet, as there is no way to check token decimals without referencing the token's genesis tx or cached info.

+Specifying token satoshis instead of `token_decimalized_qty` was considered and rejected.
+Users think in terms of the actual amount being sent.
+Wallet developers must handle the complex interface between token protocol amounts and user input amounts. bip21 uses XEC for the `amount` param instead of satoshis for the same reason.

+Note that more complicated token txs (or this type of simple token tx) may be manually constructed with `op_return_raw` and existing bip21 support for multiple outputs.

 ### Examples

 #### Bip-21 URI with no `op_return_raw` and 2 additional outputs